 BOSTON (CBS) – The WBZ Cares Campaign continues for the month of September.

-For the month of September, WBZ profiles “Cradles to Crayons,” a Boston-based organization which provides children from birth through age 12 with essential items – clothes shoes, school supplies and toys – which they need to thrive at home, at school, and at play.
-There are more than 300,000 children ages 0-12 who live in low-income situations in Massachusetts.
+For the month of September, WBZ profiles “Cradles to Crayons,” a Boston-based organization which provides children from birth through age 12 with essential items–clothes shoes, school supplies and toys–which they need to thrive at home, at school, and at play.
+There are more than 300,000 children aged 0-12 who live in low-income situations in Massachusetts.

-To learn more about Cradles to Crayons, or to make a donation, visit cradlestocrayons.org.
+If you’d like to learn more about Cradles to Crayons, or wish to make a donation, go to their website at cradlestocrayons.org.